DaveO-Home/embedded-acceptance-tests-react/README.md

   1. `cd <install>/acceptance_tests`
   1. `npm start`  -  This should start a Node Server with port 3080.
   1. Start a browser and enter `localhost:3080/dist/<bundler>/appl/testapp.html`
-  1. For Brunch the Production Url is `localhost:3080/dist/brunch/testapp.html` or `localhost:3080/dist/brunch`
   1. For Parcel the Production Url is `localhost:3080/dist/parcel/testapp.html`

 You can repeat the procedure with "webpack", "browserify", "stealjs", "brunch", "parcel" or "rollup".
 Output from the build can be logged by setting the environment variable `USE_LOGFILE=true`.